-Please note this walkthrough is for the new version of pfBlockerNG.
-The pfBlockerNG-devel package is now in the standard list of available packages and no longer requires the development/experimental branch of pfSense firmware, I would suggest configuring it instead of the “stable” version… First, I was lucky enough to be a beta tester for this release and the number of changes are astounding.
+Please note this walkthrough is for the new devel version of pfBlockerNG.
+The pfBlockerNG-devel package is now in the standard list of available packages and no longer requires the development/experimental branch of pfSense firmware.
+Even though the package states “devel,” I have no issues using it in production.
+First, I was lucky enough to be a beta tester for this release and the number of changes are astounding.
 Second, the configuration is 10X easier.
 Last but not least, the package is extremely stable and it has been around since 2018.
-All that said, if you are still leery about switching your pfSense to the development branch and you would rather follow the setup guide for the older version of pfBlockerNG, that older walkthrough is still available at the link below.
+All that said, if you are still leery about using a “development” package on your pfSense, the older version of this walkthrough is still available at the link below.

 << Old version of this pfBlockerNG DNSBL guide >>